2023 Solar Incentives Guide for Chowchilla, CA - Tax Credits & Rebates

 Can I claim incentives for adding solar panels to a vacation home, rental property or commercial property?

-While we recommend speaking with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many apply to a second home, provided that it is in the United States and owned by you.
-There may be additional incentives available specifically for commercial properties, depending on the specifics.
+While we recommend talking to your local solar installer and/or tax professional to best understand what solar incentives apply to you, many incentives apply to a second home, as long as it is in the United States and owned by you.
+There may be additional incentives available for commercial properties specifically, depending on the specifics.

 To find a top-rated solar panel installer, check out our guide to the best solar companies in Chowchilla.